Teenage pregnancy: Dating violence

 Studies have indicated that adolescent girls are often in abusive relationships at the time of their conceiving.
 They have also reported that knowledge of their pregnancy has often intensified violent and controlling behaviors on part of their boyfriends.
 Girls under age 18 are twice as likely to be beaten by their child's father than women over age 18.
 A UK study found that 70% of women who gave birth in their teens had experienced adolescent domestic violence.
 Similar results have been found in studies in the US.
 A Washington State study found 70% of teenage mothers had been beaten by their boyfriends, 51% had experienced attempts of birth control sabotage within the last year, and 21% experienced school or work sabotage.

 In a study of 379 pregnant or parenting teens and 95 teenage girls without children, 62% of girls aged 11–15 and 56% of girls aged 16–19 reported experiencing domestic violence at the hands of their partners.
 Moreover, 51% of the girls reported experiencing at least one instance where their boyfriend attempted to sabotage their efforts to use birth control.

 Socioeconomic factors

 Teenage pregnancy has been defined predominantly within the research field and among social agencies as a social problem.
 Poverty is associated with increased rates of teenage pregnancy.
 Economically poor countries such as Niger and Bangladesh have far more teenage mothers compared with economically rich countries such as Switzerland and Japan.

-In the UK, around half of all pregnancies to under 18 are concentrated among the 30% most deprived population, with only 14% occurring among the 30% least deprived.
-For example, in Italy, the teenage birth rate in the well-off central regions is only 3.3 per 1,000, while in the poorer Mezzogiorno it is 10.0 per 1,000.
-Similarly, in the US, sociologist Mike A. Males noted that teenage birth rates closely mapped poverty rates in California:
+In the UK in 2001, around half of all pregnancies to those under 18 were concentrated among the 30% most deprived population, with only 14% occurring among the 30% least deprived.
+For example, in Italy in 2001, the teenage birth rate in the well-off central regions is only 3.3 per 1,000, while in the poorer Mezzogiorno it is 10.0 per 1,000.
+Similarly, in the US in 2001, sociologist Mike A. Males noted that teenage birth rates closely mapped poverty rates in California: